-Conuma acknowledges Treaty 8 territory and we are respectful of the historical and cultural heritage of the First Nations people whose footsteps have marked these lands for generations.
+Conuma acknowledges Treaty 8 territory and we are respectful of the historical and cultural heritage of Indigenous Peoples whose footsteps have marked these lands for generations.

 We are committed to being responsible stewards of this land, respecting and protecting the environment, and conducting our operations in an environmentally, socially and economically sustainable manner.

-Conuma values the long-term partnerships with First Nations communities which are based on mutual benefit and respect, cooperation and collaboration.
+Conuma values the long-term partnerships with Indigenous Peoples which are based on mutual benefit and respect, cooperation and collaboration.